PacktPublishing/Network-Automation-with-Go/ch08/protobuf/README.md

 00000060  31 39 38 2e 35 31 2e 31  30 30 2e 31              |198.51.100.1|
 ```

-2.

-Let's print out the protobuf encoded slice of bytes
+2. You could also out the protobuf encoded slice of bytes as follows

 ```go
 	out, err := proto.Marshal(router)